 At this point in the Gospel story, Mary seems to be the only one to have grasped the certainty of Christ's coming death.
-She alone realizes how little precious time there is left with Jesus; so, she seizes the moment, despite any and all reaction by observers.
-John is clearly telling us that even in the midst of her extravagant worship, Mary is the only one who sees the bigger picture of who and what Jesus is all about.
+She alone realizes how little precious time there is left with Jesus; so, she seizes the moment, despite all reaction by observers.
+John is clearly telling us that even amid her extravagant worship, Mary is the only one who sees the bigger picture of who and what Jesus is all about.